md8n/GCodeClean/README.md

 `GCodeClean` will require Read access to that file, and Write access to the folder where that file is located.

-And then run the `GCodeClean` executable. e.g. for Windows that might look like:
+And then run the `GCodeCleanCLI` executable. e.g. for Windows that might look like:
 ```
-.\gcodeclean --filename FacadeFullAlternate.nc --minimise soft --annotate
+.\gcodecleancli --filename FacadeFullAlternate.nc --minimise soft --annotate
 ```

 or for Linux (Ubuntu 18.04)
 ```
-./GCodeClean --filename FacadeFullAlternate.nc --minimise hard --annotate
+./GCodeCleanCLI --filename FacadeFullAlternate.nc --minimise hard --annotate
 ```

-After processing `GCodeClean` will report the number of lines that it output.
+After processing `GCodeCleanCLI` will report the number of lines that it output.
 The output file will have `-gcc` appended to name of the input file (but before the file extension) that you provided on the command line.

-Note: If the input file does not exist (or can't be found, i.e. your typo) then `GCodeClean` will fail, but it won't do any harm.
+Note: If the input file does not exist (or can't be found, i.e. your typo) then `GCodeCleanCLI` will fail, but it won't do any harm.

 ### Prerequisites for Building it Yourself